PhilipDaniels/dotfiles/colors/README.md

 [ ] The vim that ships with MSysGit does not appear to work correctly
     (everything looks grey) so alias "vim" to the native Windows vim.
-    Syntax and colors then look very similar to gVim.
+    Syntax and colors then look very similar to gVim BUT STILL NOT PERFECT compared to gVim or even the console vim from MSYS2 (the status line is inverted, for example).

 [ ] SSH to Debian: 'tput colors' reports only 8 colors.
     Directory listings are similar to MSysGit-local, but vim looks